merce-fra/5G-NWDAF/README.md

 If re-building the containers from scratch is needed, the `--no-cache` option can be passed to the command.

-## Deploy
+## Deploy the services

-To deploy the _NWDAF_, only one command is needed:
+This command deploys the _NWDAF_ and all the aforementioned additional services:

 ```bash
 docker compose up
 ```

-If everything goes well, your _NWDAF_ and all the aforementioned additional services should be deployed and functional.
+The `-d` option can be added if you want to run your _NWDAF_ in detached mode.

-## Test
+## How to test the analytics subscription?

 Here is an example analytics subscription payload that can be sent to the _NWDAF_ in order to test it: